vinayplusj/data-transformation/GoogleSQL/user-level-data-from-ga4-bigquery.md

 ## Overview

 GA4’s raw export in Bigquery is **event-based**, which is powerful but difficult for non-technical teams to use directly.
-After creating session level table from GA4 biogquery tables, we usually transform **raw Google Analytics 4 BigQuery export data** into a **user-level analytics table** through GoogleSQL (in BigQuery).
+After creating [session level](session-level-data-from-ga4-bigquery.md) table from GA4 BigQuery tables, we usually transform **raw Google Analytics 4 BigQuery export data** into a **user-level analytics table** through GoogleSQL (in BigQuery).
 Most business questions are **user-centric**, not event-centric.

 Executives, especially marketing leaders, and product owners rarely ask “How many logins/ form starts did we have?”